 Using positive reinforcement is something everyone can do.
 It is fun for the dog and fun for the human.
-It makes training fun for everyone involved and helps create a relationship based upon trust between the handler and the dog.
+Contrary to what some people say, it is not permissive and can absolutely involve high expectations for a dog’s behavior.

-Since 2004, she has been in business for herself doing in-home dog training and behavioral consultations.
-She assists clients in picking out the right dog for their home, in preparing families for the arrival of a baby, in general manners training, and in assisting with behavioral problems from aggression to anxiety.
+Since 1991 Lilian has been volunteering with shelters, teaching classes, rehabilitating shelter dogs, and doing private consultations with owned dogs.
+Her goals is to keep dogs in their homes.
+She has been in business for herself since 2004 doing in-home dog training and behavioral consultations.
+She assists clients in picking out the right dog from their home whether from a shelter, rescue group, or breeder, in preparing families for the arrival of a baby, in teaching general good manners and in rehabilitating behavior problems from housetraining to aggression to anxiety.

 In 2006 she obtained certification through the Certification Council for Pet Dog Trainers as a CPDT-KA (Certified Professional Dog Trainer – Knowledge Assessed).
 In 2011 she obtained certification as a CBCC-KA (Certified Behavior Counselor Canine-Knowledge Assessed).
 She is only one of 74 behavior consultants to obtain this advanced certification worldwide.